Our approach

 Two languages for the same mind

-Contemporary behavioural science and Buddhist philosophy are two mature vocabularies describing the same mind, one arrived at through the laboratory, the other through twenty-five centuries of first-person inquiry.
+Contemporary behavioural science and mindfulness philosophy are two mature vocabularies describing the same mind, one arrived at through the laboratory, the other through centuries of careful first-person inquiry.
 Each becomes clearer in the company of the other.

 The goal is not simply to stop an unwanted behaviour, but to understand the mind that produces it.